 Average peak dates:

-Too Much Rain was the problem last fall
+Too Much Rain was the problem in the fall of 2018

 Before reaching our big foliage season in 2018, the condition of trees and leaves was unhealthy: they were drowning in too much rain!
 Sandra Farber Bandier from the University of DC said "The leaves after September were turning yellow on some trees due to the excessive amounts of rain in the month... once the leaves finally started changing, because they were changing from a yellow-green and not a rich, vivid green color, the colors unmasked are and will continue to be more dull and brown, not vivid and bright."